-On carpet when we sprinkled oats near the baseboard, it wasn’t as effective at removing this debris and as such we’d say edge cleaning on carpet is one of its weaknesses.
-Though it’s better if you approach the baseboards with the side of the floorhead, as opposed to the front.
-Plus, with the tools conveniently on board, switching to the crevice tool is quick and easy and meant we could collect up anything left behind.
+On the carpet, when we sprinkled oats near the baseboard, it wasn’t as effective at removing this debris, and as such, we’d say edge cleaning on the carpet is one of its weaknesses.
+However, it’s better if you approach the baseboards with the side of the floorhead, as opposed to the front.
+Plus, with the tools conveniently on board, switching to the crevice tool is quick and easy and means we could collect anything left behind.

-Pick-up on hard floors was impeccable and having the controls on the handle made it super easy to transition between different floor types as well as adjust the power if necessary.
-And unlike on carpet, edge cleaning was faultless when on hard floor.
+Pick-up on hard floors was impeccable, and having the controls on the handle made it super easy to transition between different floor types as well as adjust the power if necessary.
+And unlike on carpet, edge cleaning was faultless when on a hard floor.

-We used the crevice tool to reach down the sides of a sofa as well as for overhead cleaning, to vacuum up some dusty cobwebs near the ceiling.
-Although when vacuuming overhead using the wand, it quickly starts to feel heavy, so this is best tackled in short bursts.
+We used the crevice tool to reach down the sides of a sofa as well as for overhead cleaning to vacuum up some dusty cobwebs near the ceiling.
+However when vacuuming overhead using the wand, it quickly starts to feel heavy, so this is best tackled in short bursts.
 The upholstery tool proved effective at cleaning dust and crumbs from furniture.

 Whether vacuuming carpet or hard floor, this vacuum didn’t go above 70dB, which is similar to a dishwasher or shower and pretty quiet in comparison to some other vacuums.
-The floorhead glides nicely on all floor types and it’s easy to maneuver around obstacles.
-Plus when you need to stop to pick up a stray dog toy or sock, it’s helpful the floorhead and wand will stand unsupported.
+The floorhead glides nicely on all floor types, and it’s easy to maneuver around obstacles.
+Plus, when you need to stop to pick up a stray dog toy or sock, it’s helpful that the floorhead and wand will stand unsupported.

 Shark Vertex Bagless Corded Canister Vacuum: Care and maintenance

 The five-year warranty is a good length and covers any non-wearable parts so long as you buy it from an authorized retailer.
-Shark will repair any defective parts or replace the vacuum if necessary, during this five year warranty, which is pretty lengthy in comparison to other warranties.
-Plus, there’s a good range of replacement parts available to purchase direct from Shark, these include replacement canister wheels, dust cup, wand, handle and hose assembly, and more.
+Shark will repair any defective parts or replace the vacuum, if necessary, during this five-year warranty, which is pretty lengthy in comparison to other warranties.
+Plus, there’s a good range of replacement parts available to purchase directly from Shark.
+These include replacement canister wheels, dust cups, wand, handle and hose assemblies, and more.
 This makes it easy to extend the life of the vacuum if a replaceable part breaks.

-There are numerous configurations for storage, the foldable wand is helpful if you don’t have full height storage.
-Additionally, because the wand and floorhead are freestanding, they can be stored separately to the canister or clipped to it, for storage as one combined unit.
-Or, when disassembled the compact canister will easily slot into a smaller cupboard.
+There are numerous configurations for storage.
+The foldable wand is helpful if you don’t have full-height storage.
+Additionally, because the wand and floorhead are freestanding, they can be stored separately in the canister or clipped to it for storage as one combined unit.
+Or, when disassembled, the compact canister will easily slot into a smaller cupboard.